MOBILE ATTENDANT CARE SERVICE

 Under what circumstances could I be charged for cancellations?

-If a phone call is not made to the office to advise of the cancellation 2 clear business days before the scheduled service.
-In this instance, MACS will charge for 100% of the price for the cancelled shift.
+If a phone call is not made to the office to advise of the cancellation two clear business days before the scheduled service, MACS will charge 100% of the price for the cancelled shift.
+If you are not home for your booking and do not inform the office, you will be charged for the assistance plus travel time.

-Cancellations made ‘on the doorstep’ (without notice) at a scheduled assistance time will be charged to the customers plan as if they were assisted.
-Scheduled assistance plus travel.
+Cancellations made ‘on the doorstep’ (without notice) at a scheduled assistance time will be charged to your plan as if you were assisted, which is scheduled assistance plus travel.

 People that wish to use MACS services will need to ask the NDIA for a minimum of 1 hour per drop in assistance.
-However, if your assistance time exceeds 40 minutes you will need to request the actual assistance time plus 20 minutes travel.
+However, if your assistance time exceeds 30 minutes you will need to request the actual support time you require plus 30 minutes travel

 How will I be billed for services under the NDIS?

-There are four ways to manage plan budgets:
+There are four ways to manage your plan’s budget:

-2. Plan Managed – If you have funding for a Plan Management service included in your plan the NDIA will pay your Plan Manager, who will directly pay for all supports you have asked them to manage.
+2. Plan Managed – If you have funding for a plan management service included in your plan, the NDIA will pay your Plan Manager, who will directly pay for all support you have asked them to manage.
 Being plan managed allows you to choose any provider, whether they are registered with the NDIS or not.

-3. Self-Managed – means the NDIS will pay you directly for the supports you claim under your plan’s budgets.
-You claim the expense from from the NDIA via the ‘my place portal’ and use those funds to pay MACS.
+3. Self-Managed – A self-managed plan means the NDIS will pay you directly for the support you claim under your plan’s budgets.
+You claim the expense from the NDIA via the ‘my place portal’ and use those funds to pay MACS.
 Being self-managed allows you to choose any provider, whether they are registered with the NDIS or not.

-4. Combination – All above three options can be used together.
+4. Combination – In this instance, the three options above can be used together.
 No matter which option you choose, you remain in control of which support providers you ultimately choose and engage.

 Skip to content